 When you bite into it, you'll feel the crunchiness of the seeds and a refreshing cool tropical flavor.
-The flesh breaks off very easily with every bite.
+The flesh and its fiber breaks off very easily with every bite.
 Dragon fruits are better served chilled.
-It's an 'easy' fruit to eat for kids and adults with a not-so-strong but mild scent.
+It's an 'easy' fruit to eat for kids and adults with its not-so-strong but mild scent.

 Let's explore what the different types taste like.

 The Taste of Different Dragon Fruit Varieties